What are the differences between the models of iPads currently available from Apple?

 Looking for seminar covering advanced iPad topics?
 Check it out here: Advanced iPad Flying Webinar.

-Sporty’s also has a monthly newsletter on Flying with the iPad.
+Sporty’s also has a biweekly newsletter on Flying with the iPad.
 Sign up here: iPad Newsletter.